wp-plugins/powr-social-media-icons/readme.txt

 Icons for Instagram, Facebook, Twitter, LinkedIn, and a million more!

 == Description ==
- Icons for Instagram, Facebook, Twitter, LinkedIn, and a million more!
+[youtube https://www.youtube.com/watch?v=OdUHShj0NpA] Icons for Instagram, Facebook, Twitter, LinkedIn, and a million more!
 <br>
 <br>
 POWr Social Media Icons is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.